Congratulations on your continued progress in your music education!

 As you prepare to enter high school, it is important to know that there is a place for YOU at MCHS to continue to pursue your love of music!
 Students who enroll in band class not only get to continue to make music throughout high school, but they also demonstrate long-term commitment throughout high school- a factor that enhances their college applications.

-With two curricular concert band classes, two curricular jazz classes, marching band, pep band, and pit orchestra, the MCHS band program truly offers something for everyone!
+With three curricular concert band classes, two curricular jazz classes, percussion class, marching band, pep band, and pit orchestra, the MCHS band program truly offers something for everyone!
 These different ensembles perform at various school, community, state, and national events.
 The band program offers you the opportunity to perform many different musical genres in a variety of outstanding settings!

 Frequently Asked Questions